anon-hobbit/light-it-challenge/README.md

 - Drawer

 Except for some minor exceptions, the UI is built using vanilla TailwindCSS classes.

+## Things to improve (self-review)

+- More test coverage
+- Error boundaries for sensitive componets
+- Better arch (maybe DDD?) for scaling
+- Patient manager is an overkill, should be handlded with React Query directly?

 <img width="1273" height="1258" alt="image" src="https://github.com/user-attachments/assets/ea09b30e-26e8-4bed-a086-1c006e03976c" />